Kjuly/mkdocs-page-builder/README.md

 The build page will be stored in `${{ github.workspace }}/build`.

-For output usage, please refer to [MkDocs Page Publisher](mkdocs-page-publisher), which will publish to Github Pages.
+For output usage, please refer to [MkDocs Page Publisher][mkdocs-page-publisher], which will publish to Github Pages.

   [mkdocs-page-publisher]: https://github.com/Kjuly/mkdocs-page-publisher